-- Use ice-breakers to encourage interaction between students - with "speed dating", for example, students have to find out something in a very short time about their peers; this can be also used to discuss content of the course.
+- Use ice-breakers to encourage interaction between students.
+With "speed dating", for example, students have to find out something in a very short time about their peers or discuss the course content.

 - Allow students to discuss the class content in pairs.

 - For group tasks within the classroom, assign a role to each member of the group (e.g. discussion leader, timekeeper, note-taker).

 - Use online tools to support in-class discussions.

 - Learn students' names to create a positive and familiar environment.

 - Be clear about how you are assessing students' contributions.
 If quality of contribution counts, do not reward quantity.

 Feedback is one of the most important elements of fair assessment practice.
 In your feedback to students about their work, offer clear direction as to how they can improve their performance.

 - Give students constructive advice on how to write better essays or respond better to exam questions.

 - Suggest improvements, and point out the main criteria for achieving a better outcome.